History of homeopathy

 Homeopathy also expanded through the British Empire, the later Commonwealth countries such as India, Pakistan, Bangladesh, Sri Lanka, Australia, New Zealand, Nigeria, Ghana etc. Particularly in India and Pakistan homeopathy found an important breeding ground because of homeopathy’s similarity with traditional Ayurvedic medicine.
 Through Pakistan and India homeopathy has started to find its way to the Arabic countries (Middle-East and Northern Africa) and recently it has also started growing in Japan, Korea, Malaysia, Thailand and China.

-For more detailed information on the history of homeopathy readers are referred to the Homeopathy Timeline website.
+For more detailed information on the history of homeopathy readers are referred to the Homeopathy Timeline website and to the IGHDR for libraries with a collection on homeopathy.
 Photos of well-known homeopathic doctors can be found at the Homéopathe International website.